What Is a Prologue — and How to Write One Readers Won't Skip

 In the words of Lisa Howard, “This prologue — and specifically this line — works well because it provides a factual historical time frame, as well as a reasonable conjecture of what the mood in England in the year 1123 may have been like.”

-The prologue goes on to open a mystery: the hanging described is for a foreigner who stole a chalice that he would not be able to sell.
+The passage goes on to open a mystery: the hanging described is for a foreigner who stole a chalice that he would not be able to sell.
 In other words, a man with a crime and no motive.
-At the end of the prologue, the man hangs, and a woman in the crowd screams out and delivers a curse.
+At the end of it, the man hangs, and a woman in the crowd screams out and delivers a curse.
 “With this, the reader immediately knows the curse will be important to the story,” says Lourdes.
 “In fact, this opening is crucial to Follett’s epic historical novel.”

 What makes this crucial information work as a prologue instead of just a first chapter is that it introduces the questions that the rest of the novel will spend answering: has this man been set up?
 Why?
 Will the woman’s curse serve to bring the guilty parties to justice?
 Set in 1123, twelve years prior to Chapter One, the prologue frames the themes that the story will explore.